Santo Tomás Jalieza: Geography

 The soil is composed of volcanic material overlaying rock at a depth of 10 centimeters or less.

+Demography

 As of 2005, the municipality had 568 households with a total population of 2,885 of whom 382 people spoke an indigenous language.

+Economy

 Economic activity includes agriculture, producing maize, beans, wheat, sugarcane and fruits, and cattle rearing.

 Mezcal is produced in the village.

 Santo Tomás Jalieza is known as the "town of belts" (cinturones) for the attractive embroidered cloth and leather belts that are made here.

 The townsfolk have also adapted their designs to clothing, purses and bags.